Healthy Homes Assessment Porirua

 Fines for Failing to Comply

-Since the 1st July of 2021, when a brand new or renewed contract is signed on a Porirua rental property, all Healthy Homes compliance items must be finished within 90 days.
+Since the 1st July of 2021, when a new or renewed tenancy is signed for a Porirua rental property, all Healthy Homes compliance work have to be finished within 90 days.

-As of 1st July 2021, when a brand new, renewed or varied contract is signed on a Porirua rental property, all Healthy Homes compliance work must be completed within 90 days.
+Since the 1st July of 2021, if a new or renewed Tenancy is signed for the Porirua rental property, all Healthy Homes compliance work must be taken care of inside of 90 days.

-Inability to adhere to all of the Healthy Homes Standards by the end of the anticipated timeframe could result in the possibility of a fine up to $7200.
-Additionally, if a existing Healthy Homes Statement of Compliance isn’t incorporated in the renewal, new or revised tenancy agreement there may be additional penalties or an infringement fee.
+Failure to adhere to one of the Healthy Homes Standards within the expected timeframe can result in penalties of up to $7200.
+Additionally, if a present Healthy Homes Statement of Compliance is not incorporated in the new, renewed or revised tenancy agreement, there could be an additional fine or infringement fee.

-Anyone can request information regarding the Healthy Homes Standard and how they are related to the house they reside in.
-If the landlord or property manager does not supply the required information within 21 days of receiving the request, they can receive an infringement notice and be fined up to $750.
+Any tenant can ask for details regarding the Healthy Homes Standard and how they relate to the building they reside in.
+If the property manager is unable to provide the information requested within 21 days from receiving the request, they could be issued an infringement notice and could be fined up to $750.

-In addition, there is an additional fine of approximately $900 for landlords and property managers who provide a false or false Healthy Homes Statement of Compliance or other information.
-The person responsible for this fine is the one who is identified on the tenancy agreement as the person who is letting the property out It could also be the name of the landlord or the company that manages the property.
+Additionally, there is an additional fine of approximately $900 for property owners or property managers who offer a false or false Healthy Homes Compliance Statement or other information.
+The person responsible for this fine is the one who is named on the lease contract as the person who is letting the property and it could be the name of the landlord or the property management company.

-The information contained in the Statement of Compliance needs to be current when the tenancy contract is signed, and ideally it should be kept updated throughout the tenancy as any related work is completed.
+The information contained in the Statement of Compliance requirements to be current at the time that the tenancy agreement is signed, and ideally it should be maintained during the entire tenancy, as necessary work related to it is finished.

-It is crucial to be aware that landlords who own several rental properties can face more severe penalties for not complying.
-The highest penalties are given for severe violations.
-Those who have six or more properties could be fined up to $50,000, and even as high as $100,000 in hearings.
+It’s also important to be aware that a landlord with multiple rental properties could face greater penalties for non-compliance.
+The highest penalties are given for the most serious violations.
+Those who have more than six properties could be fined as high as $50,000, and as much as $100,000 in the case of hearing claims.

-In the end, a failure to comply with compliance with Healthy Homes requirements can hit your bank account hard, with large fines in addition to having to continue to comply.
-Don’t take a chance with your rental property Call us today and arrange to have an house inspection performed on your rental property.
+In the end, a failure to comply with compliance with Healthy Homes requirements can hit your wallet resulting in significant fines and still being required to comply with the regulations.
+Do not risk your rental property call us now and make arrangements to have a house inspection performed on the rental property you are renting.

 Healthy homes matter

-Around 1 in 3 households rent from New Zealand and Porirua, and research has shown that these rental houses are more likely to be colder, older and have less effective heating and are of lower quality than owner occupied properties.
+A majority of households rent the property in New Zealand and Porirua, and research indicates that rental homes are more likely to be colder, older and are not as effective heating and tend to be of poorer quality than the houses of owners.

-Moldy, damp and cold homes can have negative health outcomes, especially for illnesses such as colds and flu, asthma and cardiovascular issues.
-In addition, people who experience four or more key issues with their housing often have less satisfaction in their lives and lower mental health.
+Damp, mouldy and cold homes are linked to negative health outcomes, particularly illnesses like colds, influenza, asthma, and cardiovascular issues.
+Furthermore, people who reported at least four major issues with their housing often have poor life satisfaction and lower mental wellbeing.

-The Healthy Homes Standards are a list of specific and minimum standards for Heating, Insulation Ventilation, Moisture ingress and Drainage, as well Draught stopping on Porirua rental properties.
+The Healthy Homes Standards are a list of the specific and minimum standards for Heating, Insulation, Ventilation, Moisture Ingress and Drainage, as well as Draught Stopping for Porirua rental properties.

-Contact us now to discuss the Porirua Healthy Home assessment on your rental property now.
+Start now and call about getting a Porirua Healthy Home assessment on your rental property right now.

 healthy homes assessment compliance